AvichalS/eCommerce-WebApp/README.md

 # eCommerce-Webapp
-An ecommerce webapp using Flask, HTML, CSS, Javascript and MySQL, for students to buy stationary.
+A fullstack eCommerce Webapp using Flask, HTML, CSS, Javascript and MySQL, for students to buy stationary.